Sevier River: Course

 The Sevier River is formed by the confluence of Minnie Creek and Tyler Creek in Long Valley in Kane County.
 The headwaters are at an elevation of 7310 ft between the Markagunt Plateau (on the west) and the Paunsaugunt Plateau.
 The river flows north through a wide valley into Garfield County passing Hatch and Panguitch.
 It then flows through the narrow, 5 mi Circleville Canyon and enters Piute County at the town of Circleville, and is joined by the East Fork Sevier River at Kingston.
 Immediately north of Kingston, it is dammed to form Piute Reservoir.

 The Sevier continues north past Marysvale and through Marysvale Canyon (or Sevier Canyon) into Sevier County.
 At Sevier the river enters the agricultural Sevier Valley, a 50 mi long basin between the Pavant Range on the west and the Sevier Plateau to the east.
-In the valley, the Sevier River flows generally northeast, passing the cities and towns of Joseph, Elsinore, Monroe, Central Valley, Anabella, Richfield, Glenwood, Venice and Sigurd.
-Just north of Sigurd, the river is damned to form Rocky Ford reservoir.
+In the valley, the Sevier River flows generally northeast, passing the cities and towns of Sevier, Joseph, Elsinore, Monroe, Central Valley, Anabella, Richfield, Glenwood, Venice and Sigurd.
+Just north of Sigurd, the river is dammed to form Rocky Ford reservoir.
 The Sevier River then continues north passing the towns of Aurora, Salina and Redmond, then flows north into Sanpete County where it picks up the San Pitch River near Gunnison.

 In Juab County the Yuba Dam forms Sevier Bridge Reservoir, which also extends into Sanpete County.
 Below the dam the river flows north then turns abruptly west through Leamington Canyon, between the Canyon Mountains and Gilson Mountains, into Millard County.
 The river flows southwest across the Sevier Desert, where it is used heavily for irrigation in the Delta area, and is dammed at the DMAD and Gunnison Bend reservoirs.
 The river is essentially dry for the last 30 mi below Delta, through its confluence with the also dry Beaver River before reaching the intermittent Sevier Lake bed.